Verbalized Algorithms: Classical Algorithms are All You Need (Mostly): Verbalized Sorting

 \textbf{Scoring-based approaches} ask the model to assign a score between 1.0 and 5.0 (down to one decimal) to each sentence using regex-constrained decoding, then sort the sentences using the scores.
+Its runtime is dominated by its $O(n)$ scoring phase.
 It is a form of formalization-based approach (the list of scores represents the formal problem).
-We tested two variants: \textbf{I.i.d Scoring} scores $x_i\in X$ independently, and \textbf{Autoregressive Scoring} scores all strings in a single query, allowing the model to see the scores of other elements.
+We tested two variants: \textbf{I.i.d Scoring} scores $x_i\in X$ independently, and \textbf{autoregressive (AR) scoring} scores all strings in a single query, allowing the model to see the scores of other elements.
+The approach corresponds to \emph{pointwise} ranking approach \citep{sun2023chatgpt,sachan2022improving} in the RAG literature.

-\textbf{VA Powersort} overrides Python's \texttt{\textunderscore\textunderscore{}gt\textunderscore\textunderscore{}} operator with an LLM call and applies the built-in \texttt{sorted} function, which uses Powersort \citep{munro2018powersort} that runs $O(n \log n)$ comparisons worst-case, the best runtime complexity achievable by comparison sort. \textbf{VA Bitonic sorting network} uses the \emph{Bitonic sorting network} \citep{batcher1968sorting} from parallel sorting literature to improve the throughput.
-It performs $O(n(\log n)^2)$ comparisons, but runs in $O((\log n)^2)$ time due to parallelism. \textbf{VA Robust Powersort/Bitonic Sorting Network} makes individual comparisons more robust by sampling the output $K=3$ times as a batch LLM call and performing majority voting.
-For an odd $K$, if the oracle is correct with probability $p$, the voting result is correct with at least probability $1-e^{-K(2p-1)^2/2}$ \citep{emamjomeh2018adaptive} due to Hoeffding bound \citep{hoeffding1963probability}.

-We evaluated the approaches above on Amazon reviews benchmark \citep{hou2024bridging}.
-We selected 30 products from the ``Video Games'' category, which, for each integer rating between 1 and 5, have at least 5 non-empty reviews that are voted as ``helpful'' by other customers.
-The task is to sort a shuffled list of 25 selected reviews (5 for each rating) in increasing order of positive sentiment.
-To measure the accuracy, we compute the Kendall-Tau score \citep{kendall1938new} between the output list $Y$ and the ground-truth output list $Y^*$, which is sorted by the true rating, averaged over the dataset.
-We used Qwen3-1.7B and Qwen3-32B-AWQ models \citep{qwen3technicalreport} with thinking enabled.
+\textbf{Verbalized sorting approaches} correspond to \emph{pairwise} ranking approaches \citep{qin2024large} in the RAG literature, but our contribution focuses on leveraging the theoretical properties of classical algorithms, which has been undermined in the literature.
+These approaches use the same binary comparison oracle used by verbalized maximum. \textbf{VA Bitonic} uses the \emph{Bitonic sorting network} \citep{batcher1968sorting} from parallel sorting literature, which performs $O(n(\log n)^2)$ comparisons in $O((\log n)^2)$ time due to parallelism. \textbf{VA KwickSort} \citep{ailon2008kwicksort} is an \emph{approximate parallel sorting} algorithm.
+It is analyzed on a more general FAS-Tournament task, which permits transitivity violations ($a\leq b\land b\leq c \not\then a\leq c$) in LLM-based oracles, and bounds the expected number of deordered pairs ($(\ldots, j, \ldots, i, \ldots)$ for $i<j$) at most three times the optimal.
+Operationally, kwicksort works identically to quicksort.
+It runs $O(n\log n)$ comparisons in $O(\log n)$ expected parallel runtime because the input size halves in each recursion in expectation.
+To address runtime/accuracy tradeoff, we added early-stopping to the recursion which returns the input $X$ immediately if $|X|\leq\theta\in\{4,16\}$.